alekdavis/CloneLocalGroups/README.md

 Use this switch to appended error log entries to the existing error log file, if it exists (by default, the old error log file will be overwritten).

-`-HideProgressBar`
+`-ProgressInterval`

-Use this switch to suppress progress bar.
+The number of items that must be processed between progress updates.
+Set to higher number (100, 1000) for better performance.
+Set to 0 to not display progress bar.

 `-Test`